viamrobotics/docs/docs/tutorials/projects/guardian.md

 # Author: Naomi Pentrel
 ---

-In the run up to the new Zelda release, I realized you could build a stationary guardian robot with a servo and a camera.
+In the run up to the new Zelda release, I realized you can build a stationary guardian robot with a servo and a camera.
-Adding a bit of [machine learning](/services/ml/), you could then make the guardian detect objects or people or pets and follow them around by rotating its head.
+Adding a bit of [machine learning](/services/ml/), you can then make the guardian detect objects or people or pets and follow them around by rotating its head.
 Luckily, I am not the first one to have the idea to build a guardian and there was already a [brilliant guardian 3D model](https://www.thingiverse.com/thing:2391826) on Thingiverse with space for LEDs and a servo.

 In this tutorial, I will walk you through the steps to build your own functional guardian.